ryanliszewski/FlixsterCodePathU/README.md

 - [x] User can search for a movie.
 - [x] All images fade in as they are loading.
 - [x] Customize the UI.
+    - [x] Added an image assest for an icon to favorite a movie
+    - [x] Added a rating bar the pod "Cosmos" that displays the rating of each movie out of five stars
+    - [x] Modified the third party pod "Cosomos" to not allow the user to change the rating, the appearce of the the stars, the color of the stars and how percise the stars are.

 The following **additional** features are implemented:
+- [x] Added the Cocoa pod "Cosmos"
+- [x] Added an icon as an image asset to favorite a movie
+- [x] Calculated a 5 star rating of each movie by retrieving "vote_average" from the Movie Database API and
+        dividing the api's rating by 2.
+- [x] Displayed the calculated rating using the Cosomos pod.
+Modified the cosomos pod so the rating can't be change, modified the color and appearce of the stars, and change the stars setting's so they display a precise rating.'

-- [x]  Added UI control cosmos that displays a 5 star rating of each of the movies from the Movie Datavase API
+Added UI control cosmos that displays a 5 star rating of each of the movies from the Movie Datavase API

 - [x] List anything else that you can get done to improve the app functionality!